Robbybp/variable-elimination/README.md

 - [`nmpc_examples`](https://github.com/robbybp/nmpc_examples)
 - [`pselib`](https://github.com/robbybp/pselib)

+[!Note]
+It should not be necessary for uses to manually install these dependencies as they are already included in the `requirements.txt` file.

 When the main branch of this repository requires a specific branch of some dependency (e.g. the Pyomo main branch, rather than the latest release), an issue should be opened.